Running your own firm can be a big, bold risk.

 But how do you even know who your ideal client is?

-Study your clients’ ages, genders, locations, and income levels.
+For starters, it requires research: Study your clients’ ages, genders, locations, and income levels.
 Delve into psychographics by exploring your clients’ interests, values, motivations, and pain points using surveys or interviews.

 This can help you understand not just who they are but also what drives their purchasing decisions.